Kirtland Air Force Base

 Kirtland Air Force Base is a United States Air Force base.
 It is located in the southeast quadrant of the Albuquerque, New Mexico, urban area, adjacent to the Albuquerque International Sunport.
-The base was named for the early Army aviator Col. Roy C. Kirtland.
+The base was named for the early Army aviator Colonel Roy C. Kirtland.
 The military and the international airport share the same runways, making ABQ a joint civil-military airport.

 Kirtland AFB is the largest installation in the Air Force Global Strike Command and sixth largest in the United States Air Force.
 The base occupies 51,558 acres and employs over 23,000 people, including more than 4,200 active duty and 1,000 Guard, plus 3,200 part-time Reserve personnel.
-In 2000, Kirtland AFB's economic impact on the City of Albuquerque was over $2.7 billion.

 Kirtland is the home of the Air Force Materiel Command's Nuclear Weapons Center (NWC).
 The NWC's responsibilities include acquisition, modernization and sustainment of nuclear system programs for both the Department of Defense and Department of Energy.
 The NWC is composed of two wings–the 377th Air Base Wing and 498th Nuclear Systems Wing–along with ten groups and seven squadrons.

 Kirtland is home to the 58th Special Operations Wing (58 SOW), an Air Education and Training Command (AETC) unit that provides formal aircraft type/model/series training.
 The 58 SOW operates the HC-130J, MC-130J, UH-1N Huey, HH-60G Pave Hawk and CV-22 Osprey aircraft.
 Headquarters, Air Force Operational Test and Evaluation Center is also located at Kirtland AFB.
-Additionally the 150th Special Operations Wing of the New Mexico Air National Guard, an Air Combat Command (ACC)-gained unit, is also garrisoned at Kirtland.
+The 150th Special Operations Wing of the New Mexico Air National Guard, an Air Combat Command (ACC)-gained unit, is also garrisoned at Kirtland.
 It is also home to the Kirtland Underground Munitions Maintenance and Storage Complex, the largest known repository of nuclear weapons in the world.